vedaloliver/Facebook-Chat-Analyser/README.md

 # Facebook Chat Analyser

-Inspiration for this project came from the understanding that it was possible to gather and analyse freely available facebook data.
-Chat data in particular was of interest to me given the fact i have been using the platform as a primary use of socialiatstion and therefore had a lot of information to parse and produce meaningful results.
+Inspiration for this project came from an understanding that it was possible to gather and analyse freely available facebook data.
+Chat data in particular was of interest given the fact i have been using the platform as a primary use of socialiatstion, and therefore had a lot of information to parse and produce meaningful results.

 ___________________________________________________________________________________________________